At YWCA Alaska, we are on a mission to eliminate racism, empower women and promote peace, justice, freedom and dignity for all.

 Speaker Tilton now takes the torch from the racists of the past who used literacy to determine who was American enough to vote and instead uses witness signatures and other administrative burdens to accomplish the same goal, which is to disenfranchise minority voters.
 It is shameful and the people of Alaska, of all races, deserve better from those elected to serve us.

-We call for the Legislature to take up the previously considered voting rights legislation at the commencement of the upcoming session and to ensure the provisions which ensure Alaska Natives’ ballots are not improperly rejected based on technicalities such as lack of witness signature are included.
+We call for the Legislature to take up the previously considered voting rights legislation at the commencement of the upcoming session and to ensure the provisions that ensure Alaska Natives’ ballots are not improperly rejected based on technicalities such as lack of witness signature are included.
 We also call on Director Carol Beecher of the Division of Elections to ensure all precincts are open and properly operating in every community for every election.
 Finally, we call on voters to vote “no” on Ballot Measure 2, so the people of Alaska retain the power of the ballot for themselves instead of handing that power back to political parties.
 Through Speaker Tilton’s words, we see just how little they value voters’ voices and how quickly they will silence us if it benefits them politically.

 Jessie Lavoie is the CEO of YWCA Alaska.